PURITYKINOTI/alx-low_level_programming/0x0E-function_pointers/README.md

     * The program assumes that the result of all operations can be stored in an `int`.
     * `operator` is one of either `+` (addition), `-` (subtraction), `*`
     (multiplication), `/` (division), or `%` (modulo).
-    * If the number of arguments is incorrect, the program prints `Error` followed by a new line and exits with a status value of `98`.
+    * If number of arguments is incorrect, the program prints `Error` followed by a new line and exits with a status value of `98`.
     * If the `operator` is none of the above, the program prints `Error` followed by a new line and exits with a status value of `99`.